sachasayan/minstrel/projectContext.md

 **Key Decisions and Discoveries:**

 - **Prompt Building:** The `buildPrompt` function in `promptBuilder.ts` is responsible for constructing the complete prompt, including the base prompt, context, chat history, user message, and tool definitions.
-- **Error Handling:** Basic error handling is implemented in `chatManager.ts`, with a retry mechanism for "resource exhausted" errors.
+- **Error Handling:** Basic error handling is implemented in `chatManager.ts`, with a retry mechanism for "resource exhausted" errors.  `projectManager.ts` checks the return values of file system operations to ensure errors are caught and reported.
 - **Markdown Parsing:** The `MDXEditor` component (used within `MarkdownViewer.tsx`) had issues parsing the model's Markdown output, specifically with list items followed by bold text.
 This was resolved by:
   - Adding the `listsPlugin` to the `MDXEditor`.
   - Removing the `prose` class.
 - **File Naming:** The model is instructed to save files with specific names (`Skeleton.md`, `Outline.md`, `Chapter-X.md`, `Critique.md`).
 - **Redux State Updates:** The `chatManager` is responsible for dispatching actions to update the Redux store, including adding/updating files, managing the chat history, and setting the active view and file.
+- **Project Directory Creation:** The `saveProject` function in `projectManager.ts` was modified to create the project directory before attempting to save files, fixing a bug where new projects wouldn't save.
+- **IPC Return Value Handling:** The `saveProject` function was modified to check the return values of the `make-directory` and `write-file` IPC calls, ensuring that errors are properly caught and reported.
+- **Collapsible Sidebar:** The `AppSidebar` was made collapsible using `shadcn-ui` components.
+- **Dynamic Chapter Icons:** A custom `ChapterIcon` component was created to display chapter numbers within a `Squircle` icon in the `AppSidebar`.

 **Remaining Issues/TODOs:**